fncbook/fnc/chapter5/pwlin.md

 An appealing characteristic of the hat function basis is that it depends only on the node locations, while the expansion coefficients in {eq}`plbasis` depend only on the data values.
 This clean separation would be useful if we wanted to construct many interpolants on the same node set, and it has deeper theoretical uses as well.

 {numref}`Function {number} <function-hatfun>` presents a simple implementation of hat functions.
 The inputs are a presorted vector of nodes and a value of $k$ between 0 and $n$, which represent the indices of the endpoints.
 The return value is a function of $x$ that can be evaluated as needed.
-Note that we have not formally defined values for a hat function outside of the node interval; our choice in {numref}`Function {number} <function-hatfun>` is to make it zero there.
+Note that we have not formally defined values for a hat function outside the node interval; our choice in {numref}`Function {number} <function-hatfun>` is to make it zero there.

 ``````{prf:algorithm} hatfun
 :label: function-hatfun